Trip Descriptions | Outdoor Pursuits

 Swiftwater Rescue Certification

 If you're interested in whitewater sports and/or looking to update your outdoor leadership resume, consider joining us for this three-day certification course.
 Learn how to address dangerous situations in a swiftwater environment.

 Wilderness First Aid and Responder

-Learn now to apply first aid and CPR skills in the backcountry during either of these multi-day certification courses.
-You will gain firsthand experience in responding to medical, environmental and traumatic emergencies in the outdoors.
+Learn how to apply first aid and CPR skills in the backcountry during either of these multi-day certification courses.
+You will gain firsthand experience in responding to medical, environmental, and traumatic emergencies in the outdoors.

 Spring Break Trips